jwdebelius/avengers-assemble/README.md

 ## Installation

-The analysis was done based on a qiime2-2020.11 enviroment with [RESRIPt](https://github.com/bokulich-lab/RESCRIPt) and [q2-sidle](https://q2-sidle.readthedocs.io/en/latest/) installed.
+The analysis was done based on a qiime2-2020.11 environment with [RESRIPt](https://github.com/bokulich-lab/RESCRIPt) and [q2-sidle](https://q2-sidle.readthedocs.io/en/latest/) installed.

-To build this enviroment, install [qiime2-202011](https://docs.qiime2.org/2020.11/install/) according to your system requirements.
+To build this environment, install [qiime2-202011](https://docs.qiime2.org/2020.11/install/) according to your system requirements.
 Then, follow the [q2-sidle](https://docs.qiime2.org/2020.11/install/) installation instructions.
 You will also need snakemake > 5.3.

 ```bash
 conda install --channel bioconda snakemake=5.3